drinkbird/drinkbird.github.io/README.md

 ## Local development

+The local toolchain matches CI: Ruby 3.3, Bundler, Node.js 24 and npm.
+Run `npm run doctor` (`npm.cmd run doctor` on Windows) at any time to check the environment and installed dependencies.

+### macOS setup

-First-time setup on a fresh machine:
+First-time setup on a fresh Mac:

 ```sh
 brew bundle                 # installs ruby@3.3 + node